jaderigby/wirestorm-previous/README.md

 #### `app` ####

 The `app` folder is where all of your plain html and css files are compiled to.
 Anything that you want to add &ndash; images, videos, etc &ndash; will live here.
-Note that any changes to the html and css files will be overwritten by the jade and stylus files, however, so don't edit any `.html` or `.css` files.
+Note that any changes to the html and css files will be overwritten by the pug and stylus files, however, so don't edit any `.html` or `.css` files.

 #### `template_files` ####